81Vm3/NCM-DL/README.md

     -c Downloading only for covers(SRC)<br/>
     -a Save all songs from an album to a list<br/>
     -p Save all songs from a playlist to a list<br/>
-(It's first time I code spider in Python, it may have unknow bugs :P)